The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 Serotonin is an important neurotransmitter that has a wide-ranging impact on anxiety.

-Serotonin’s key function is regulating brain and bodily systems.
+Serotonin's essential function is to regulate the brain and bodily systems.

-When visiting our doctor for anxiety (or depression) they will often discuss a chemical imbalance – by this they usually mean low serotonin.
+When visiting the doctor for anxiety (or depression), they will often discuss a chemical imbalance – by this; they usually mean low serotonin.

-Doctors will typically prescribe an SSRI – such as Prozac, Paxil or Lexapro – as first-line treatment options.
+Doctors typically prescribe an SSRI – such as Prozac, Zoloft, or Lexapro – as first-line treatment options.

-SSRIs and other similar drugs work to increase the amount of serotonin available in the brain.
+SSRIs and similar drugs increase the amount of serotonin available in the brain.

-Stating that we have low serotonin doesn’t describe the whole picture or serotonin’s wide-ranging effects on anxiety.
+Stating that a person has low serotonin doesn't describe the whole picture or serotonin's wide-ranging effects on anxiety.

-Where serotonin is low in the brain determines the anxiety symptoms we experience.
+Where serotonin is low in the brain determines the anxiety symptoms a person experiences.

-While not as often discussed, excessive amounts of serotonin can also cause anxiety – particularly social anxiety and social phobia.
+While not as often discussed, excessive serotonin can also cause anxiety – particularly social anxiety and social phobia.

 Low Serotonin in the Limbic System